DarthPointer/DAUM/Downloadables/DAUM/ReadMe.txt

 		X is relative offset from body start to data you change.
 		Type is name of pattern element for your data.
 		0 does not make much sense here but is not omitted in order for the used workaround to work.

+-echange -a: Adds properties or collection elements.
+Format: -echange -a [export] [path] [generation params].

+	Path works the same way as for -r.
+If you want to add a property, make it point to a struct ("" to add in the export itself).
+For array extension, point path to array (.../Array/X).
+New element is added at the end.

+	Generation Params:
+		Data needed to understand what you want to add.
+It must be a sequence of parameters, put inside quotes if there are few, separated with space.
+Example: "IsPercentage BoolProperty".
+If you need one a parameter contain spaces, use \" combinations to quote it. "blah-blah \"param with spaces\"".

+	Params for new property:
+		Property name and property type.
+Each is either name string or "-i [index]" (which effectively means you will use \" to quote it).

+		If the property is an Array, you need extra param - element type.
+If it is a struct - extra param for struct type.
+Array of structs will be "Name ArrayProperty StructProperty StructType".

+	Params for new array element:
+		You don't need any params for array extension but params cant be omitted, use "".

+	SPECIAL CASE:
+		TextProperty.
+Ma favorite.
+Needs extra param of raw bytes.
+Effectively inside \" quotes because it should be a space-separated string "of hexadecimal bytes", just the way they get copied to the clipboard from HxD.

 Parser Funcionality: